Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Our Methodology

-Such a pruning strategy removes the features recorded from repetitive structures in the environment, for example, a bridge with repetitive mechanical structures, as shown in~\figref{fig:feature_pruning}.
-Feature pruning helps to reduce the number of false positive feature matches across density images resulting from perceptual aliasing, thereby reducing false positive loop closure detections in our pipeline.
-We provide a thorough analysis and evaluation of the effect of feature pruning on loop closure detection in~\secref{sec:pruning_study}.
+This pruning step filters out features from repetitive structures in the environment, such as repeating trusses on a bridge, as shown in~\figref{fig:7}.
+This helps reduce false-positive feature matches across density images resulting from perceptual aliasing, thereby lowering the risk of incorrect loop closure detections.
+We present a detailed analysis of this pruning strategy and its impact on loop closure detection in~\secref{sec:pruning_study}.